 Design is just a language, it’s not a message.
 If you say “retro” too much you will get hives and maybe die.
 Learn your design history.
 Know that design changes when technology changes, and its been that way since the 1400s.
 Adobe software never stops being frustrating.
 Learn to write, and not school-style writing.
 A text editor is a perfectly viable design tool.
 Graphic design has just as much to do with words as it does with pictures, and a lot of my favorite designers come to design from the world of words instead of the world of pictures.

 If you meet a person who cares about the same obscure things you do, hold on to them for dear life.
 Sympathy is medicine.

 Scissors are good, music is better, and mixed drinks with friends are best.
 Start brave and brash: you can always make things more conservative, but it’s hard to make things more radical.
 Edit yourself, but let someone else censor you.
 When you ride the bus, imagine that you are looking at everything from the point of view of someone else on the ride.
 If you walk, look up on the way there and down on the way back.
 Aesthetics are fleeting, the only things with longevity are ideas.
-Read Bringhurst and one of those novels they made you read in high school cover to cover every few years.
+Read up on typography basics and one of those novels they made you read in high school cover to cover every few years.
 (Of Mice and Men, To Kill a Mockingbird, The Great Gatsby.)

 Stop trying to be cool: it is stifling.

 Most important things happen at a table.
 Food, friends, discussion, ideas, work, peace talks, and war plans.
 It is okay to romanticize things a little bit every now and then: it gives you hope.